-We sat down with our Wills & Probate Solicitor Jessica Thomas and she explained the difference between Wills and Lasting Powers of Attorney and why the LPA is just as important
+We sat down with our Wills & Probate Team and they explained the difference between Wills and Lasting Powers of Attorney and why the LPA is just as important

 Q: Are Wills and Lasting Powers of Attorney (LPAs) the same thing?